Here a step by step to fill-and-cover your cakes.

 - If the layered cake is too unstable and the filling appears too slippery place a barbecue stick in the middle, and put into the fridge for few minutes if needed.
-If you will leave the cake in the fridge for a long, then better to cover it with clear film.

-- With an offset spatula or your favorite spatula, ( I love to use this terrible silver knife above, even if I own a proper spatula), you will start spreading the crumbs coating layer, which aesthetically makes a so called naked cake, and more prosaically is meant to hold the crumbles and the little mess, so you can cleanly cover your cake with the thicker, final layer of frosting.
+- With an offset spatula or your favourite spatula, ( I love to use this terrible silver knife above, even if I own a proper spatula), you will start spreading the crumbs coating layer, which aesthetically makes a so called naked cake, and more prosaically is meant to hold the crumbles and the little mess, so you can cleanly cover your cake with the thicker, final layer of frosting.

 - To make a naked cake simply spread an even layer of frosting across the top.
 Spread all the extra frosting, exceeding from the edges, down the sides making a thin layer all over the cake.
 Add some frosting if it is needed.